-A significant weather event could cause a series of problems across the Quinte Region on Wednesday especially in the Bancroft area.
+A significant weather event could cause a series of problems on Wednesday especially in northern parts of the Quinte Region.

-In the area stretching from North Hastings (Bancroft) to Ottawa, they could receive 10 to 20 mm of freezing rain over a 24-hour period starting as early as late Tuesday night.
+In the area stretching from North Hastings (Bancroft) to Ottawa, they could receive 10 to 20 mm of freezing rain over a 24-hour period.

 Ice build up is likely to cause tree branches to break.
 Widespread utility outages are possible.
 Freezing rain may fall heavily at times.
 In this case, the precipitation may not freeze immediately, which may lead to localized flooding in low lying areas.